 Supported by VisPER and PERMAS, optimization tasks for the car body can be solved in an integrated way.
 So, the optimization model is part of the model description and can easily use all available references to existing model parts like node and element sets.
-Although all available optimization types (as described on pages 67 to 73) can be used for car bodies, the most important ones are as follows:
+Although all available optimization types (as described on pages 80 to 86) can be used for car bodies, the most important ones are as follows:

-- Sizing: This is used to optimize element properties like shell thickness, beam cross section, spring stiffness, and damper properties. - Shaping: This is used to optimize geometry of parts by modifying node coordinates (also possible with incompatible meshes). - Bead design: This is used to position and shape beads in shell structures.
+- Sizing: This is used to optimize element properties like shell thickness, beam cross section, spring stiffness, and damper properties. - Shaping: This is used to optimize geometry of parts by modifying node coordinates (also possible with incompatible meshes). - Bead design: This is used to position and shape beads in shell structures see example in Fig. 24).

 All these optimization types can be combined in one optimization project.
 Static and dynamic analysis can be used simultaneously for optimization tasks.
-The optimization modeling is fully supported by VisPER (see details on page 29).
+The optimization modeling is fully supported by VisPER (see details on page 39).
 Even post-processing of optimization results can be made with VisPER.